bjucps/cps110-thinkcspy/_sources/09-Booleans/BooleanValuesandBooleanExpressions.rst

 ^^^^^^^^^^^^^^

 Boolean variables are useful as flags.
 A **flag** is a variable that has only two possible values during the execution of the program.
-Here's a program we encountered in an earlier chapter, written before we had covered boolean variables.
-The
-``valid_input`` variable is a flag, because it is assigned only two different values during the execution of the program.
-In the original version, we used the values 0 and 1.
-In this version, we've rewritten it to use boolean values to make the intent clearer.
+Here's a program we encountered in an earlier chapter.
+In this program, the ``valid_input`` variable is a flag, because it is used to keep track of whether the user has entered valid input or not.
+Only two values are needed for that purpose, so a boolean variable is just what is needed.

 .. activecode:: ch07_validation_flag
     :timelimit: 60000